 There is an absence of defiers - patients that take the opposite treatment to what is offered

 The results of this analysis may be biased as the latter condition may not hold.
+Whilst in general, non-compliers could be split into “never-takers” (as defined above) and “always-takers” (those patients that receive the active medication, dexamethasone, regardless of allocation), we assume that the probability of being an “always-taker” is zero, due to the fact that no patient in the placebo group will receive the full 14 day tapering course of dexamethasone.

 Secondary Efficacy Analyses